About Accessible Learning at Sheridan

 Accommodation in the educational setting refers to a planned variation to the method of curriculum delivery or assessment of the core content of a course or program to provide a student equal opportunity to meet the essential academic requirements.
 Academic accommodation for students with disabilities is a shared responsibility between all applicable parties.

-To learn more about accessibility at Sheridan, you can read about how we strive to promote equity and inclusivity for people with disabilities, access information on Accessibility for Ontarians with Disabilities Act (AODA), and other accessibility resources.
+To learn more about accessibility at Sheridan, you can read about how we strive to promote equity and inclusivity for people with disabilities, access information on Accessibility for Ontarians with Disabilities Act (AODA), read our Academic Accommodation Policy for Students with Disabilities, learn about the Academic Accommodation Procedure for Students with Disabilities, and other accessibility resources.

 How to register with Accessible Learning